ZengruiHan/ZengruiHan.github.io/_pages/about.md

 **About Me**

-- I will be on the job market this fall.

 - I’m a fifth year Ph.D. student at the Department of Mathematics of Rutgers University, working under <a href="https://sites.math.rutgers.edu/~borisov/">Professor Lev Borisov</a>.
 I obtained my bachelor's degree from University of Science and Technology of China (USTC) in 2020.

 - My main research interest is Algebraic Geometry, especially mirror symmetry and related areas.
 Currently I'm interested in the following two kinds of questions: